 If the recharge flux N is independent of time, an equilibrium or "steady-state" water-table develops.
 This condition physically represents the case of mass balance between fluid injected into the saturated zone by steady recharge and fluid lost due to the presence of seepage faces.
-For steady-state the SECOFL3D code uses the interior equation
+For steady-state the SECOFL3D code uses the interior equation kinematic boundary condition to

-$$\nabla \cdot \mathbf{k} \nabla h = 0. \tag{4}$$
+$$\nabla \cdot \kappa \nabla h = 0.$$ (4)

-The equilibrium water-table position is embodied in the condition $\partial h/\partial t=0$, which reduces the kinematic boundary condition to
+The equilibrium water-table position is embodied in the condition $\partial h/\partial t=0$, which reduces the